 There are many different circumstances leading to people being convicted of a DUI or DWI related offense, and consequently after a counselor review, being required to attend a certain number of hours for drug/alcohol classes.
 If a person is convicted of their charges, the courts may offer a person the opportunity to attend DUI school online or locally in person as a condition to get their driver’s license back.

 These required hours of educational sessions are also used as an alternative sentencing option for many DUI offenders.
 The courses are not intended to punish a person further.
+However, options may exist based on arrest circumstances for ways how to avoid DUI classes altogether.

 Usually a person will already have had their license suspended is also and probably paying other court fines for their conviction.
 The purpose of attending a class is to teach people about the effects of alcohol consumption and a range of issues will be covered.
 This includes information about alcohol and its effect on the body; the effect of alcohol consumption on performance, and future repercussions if a drunk or drugged driving offense is repeated.